 Still, connectivity and networks have to adapt to an IoT world.
 It’s not a cooincidence that a company such as Cisco, for instance, is claiming a leading position in the IoT space as, even if it’s evolving, its core business is still very much about networks.
 While numerous new forms of network and connectivity technologies and of course the cloud have enabled, or better accelerated, the rise of the Internet of Things (and vice versa, as the cloud and IoT are strongly linked), IoT also impacts network and infrastructure technology evolutions.

 Along with demands for increased capacity and intelligence within networks, as a consequence of digital transformation, there is also a new IT infrastructure paradigm whereby capacity, computing, connectivity and cloud technologies are moving closer to the devices themselves, closer to the edge of the network.
-Fog computing is the name and it’s becoming important.
-Here as well, Cisco is a key driver of evolutions and developments in this fog computing field.
+Edge computing is the name and it’s becoming important.
+Here as well, Cisco is a key driver with its fog computing.

 Evolving network technologies to optimize bandwidth